Free soviets: History

-The Makhnovist capital of Huliaipole was at the center of the "free Soviet" experiment, as the town "lived without any political authorities" between November 1918 and June 1919.
+After the Russian Revolution of 1917 brought the Bolsheviks to power in the country, a national congress of Russian anarcho-syndicalists called for the replacement of the Council of People's Commissars (CPC) with a decentralised system of "free soviets", which would be directly elected by peasants and industrial workers without the representation of any political parties.
+The anarcho-syndicalists believed these councils would serve as a transitionary period towards a stateless society.
+In October 1918, mutineers at Kronstadt issued a call for the replacement of the CPC with free soviets.

+When Nestor Makhno first returned to his village of Huliaipole after the February Revolution, he immediately began agitating to establish a system of "free soviets".
+The Makhnovist capital of Huliaipole was soon at the center of the "free Soviet" experiment, as the town "lived without any political authorities" between November 1918 and June 1919.
 The idea of "free Soviets" became a point of lively debate during the Second Regional Congress, where one anarchist insurgent declared: "Whatever the cost, we must set up soviets which are beyond pressure from any and every party.
 Only non-party soviets of workers, freely elected are capable of affording us new liberties and rescuing the laboring people from enslavement and oppression.
 Long life to the freely elected, anti-authoritarian soviets!"

 The system drew support from a number of different factions, particularly from Left Socialist-Revolutionaries such as Dmitry Popov, as well as Maximalists, non-partisans and even some dissident Bolsheviks.
 But the system was opposed by a number of other factions, with delegates to the Fourth Regional Congress from the Mensheviks and Right Socialist-Revolutionaries (both supporters of the Constituent Assembly) speaking out against a resolution which had called for "the universal and speediest possible creation of free local social and economic organizations in coordination with one another."